California Scholarship Federation

 DURING LUNCH ON MONDAY- FRIDAY.

 *Membership is not automatic.

 *Membership is not retroactive.

-*For Spring 2017 membership students must bring their January 2017 semester grades, $5 donation and application.
+*For Spring 2018 membership students must bring their January 2018 semester grades, $5 donation and application.
 Seniors must apply for lifetime membership at this time.
 See below.

 Aeries printouts WILL be accepted.
 Aeries printouts must include your name.
 Unofficial transcripts will also be accepted.

 ***In addition to the membership application, seniors need to apply for lifetime membership status in SPRING in order to qualify for CSF recognition at Senior Awards Night and Graduation.***